 Web applications: This is the type of application used to deliver information and services over the internet, like online shopping or online banking.

 Mobile applications: These types of applications are designed to run on handheld devices, like smartphones or tablets.

 Knowing all the options for automated testing, you can decide which one suits your project best.
-Keep in mind that automated testing does require some upfront investment, but it will save you time and effort in the long run.
+It is true that automated testing requires some upfront investment, but it will save you time and effort in the long run.
 And when you integrate it with other software development best practices, such as test-driven development, you can create more reliable software products and deliver value to your customers faster than ever before.